f4exb/sdrangel-docker/compose/readme.md

   - `-D`: use this option to bring down the compose stack (default is to bring up).
 Use the same `-g` and `-c` options if any that you used to bring up the stack.
 Other options do not matter.
   - `-g`: starts the GUI variant of SDRangel else the server variant will be started.
+  - `-H` use the host network for SDRangel container.
+The address of the interface is specified as the argument Ex: `-H 192.168.0.1`.
+This configuration is useful if you want to use UDP multicast since multicast is not supported in Docker networks
   - `-f` specifies the flavor used when compiling SDRangel and that appears in the image name after `sdrangel/` (default is `vanilla`)
   - `-t tag`: SDRangel image name tag (ex: `v4.10.4` default is `latest`).
   - `-T tag`: SDRangelcli image name tag (ex: `v1.1.1` default is `latest`).